Makeover Documentation

 - Included missing Mo.Exp file in install set.

 - Added code to support Modal Windows.
-Cool Buttons are not available on Modal windows.
+Cool Buttons are not available

 - Added support for 3rd Party window procedures.